-The Digital Flood Insurance Rate Map (DFIRM) (June 2013) for the state of Florida was downloaded from the Florida Geographic Data Library web site hosted by the University of Florida GeoPlan Center.
+The Digital Flood Insurance Rate Map (DFIRM) (March 2014) for the state of Florida was downloaded from the Florida Geographic Data Library web site hosted by the University of Florida GeoPlan Center.
 This database contains information about flood hazard areas within many Florida counties, including Alachua County.
-These zones are used by the Federal Emergency Management Agency to designate Special Flood Hazard Areas for insurance rating purposes, and they are depicted on Flood Insurance Rate Maps.
-The DFIRM database shows that more than half (32,162 acres) of the Property is located within the 100-year floodplain, including the majority of the northeast portion of the Property proposed for conservation (Figure 3.8-1).
-Areas within the 100-year floodplain generally include surface waters, streams, wetlands, and adjacent upland.
+These zones are used by the Federal Emergency Management Agency (FEMA) to designate Special Flood Hazard Areas for insurance rating purposes, and they are depicted on Flood Insurance Rate Maps.
+The DFIRM database shows that over half (27,740 acres) of the Property is located within the 100-year floodplain, including the majority of the northeast portion of the Property proposed for conservation (Figure 3.8-1).
+Areas within the 100-year floodplain generally include surface waters, streams, wetlands, and adjacent uplands.